Installing solar panels on a shipping container

 A team of student engineers at the University of Liverpool have been working on a project with a farming collective in Zanzibar called M'tule Amcos to provide them with a solar powered cold storage facility to help them stabilise prices for produce and reduce food waste.

-The team are using Domino Clamps as the interface between the Unistrut frame for mounting the solar panels on the roof of the container and the insulated shipping container itself that will house the fridge.
-They will be building the prototype this summer here in the UK.
+The team used Domino Clamps as the interface between the Unistrut frame for mounting the solar panels on the roof of the container and the insulated shipping container itself that houses the fridge.
+The prototype of the Solar Chiller has been constructed at Ness Gardens in Liverpool.

 The power grid in Zanzibar is often unreliable due to being supplied by old submarine power cables, so the island is prone to frequent blackouts.
 For farmers, this translates to a situation whereby they have an abundance of crops during harvest season that must be sold in a narrow time window before they go off.
 This results in reduced and very unstable prices for that produce as well as a large amount of wastage.